 The contractor must inform all personnel about the presence of the Puerto Rican harlequin butterfly and its host plant, "prickly bush," through pre-work meetings and educational materials.
-Before startina any project activity, the contractor must clearly mark the work area boundaries and survey the butterfly and its host plant.
-If the "prickly bush" is present, avoid cutting it even if no eggs, caterpillars or chrysalis are present; if the butterfly is observed, stop project activities and establish a 50-meter buffer zone until the butterfly moves away, then conduct a follow-up search for any butterfly life stages and report findings.
+Before startina project activity, the any contractor must clearly mark the work area boundaries and survey the butterfly and its host plant.
+If the "prickly bush" is present, avoid cutting it; if the butterfly is observed, stop project activities and establish a 50-meter buffer zone until the butterfly moves away, then conduct a follow-up search for any butterfly life stages and report findings.